Decodon/projectMovieApps3/README.md

 To clone or download, follow the link below and press whatever option from the green dropdown: https://github.com/Decodon/projectMovieApps3.git

 ![][cD]

+Use npm install to install any modules/libraries needed

+use nmp start to run the project

 ## App Design.